vishal-kr-yadav/machineLearning/outliers/outlier_introduction.md

 So the next question, how we decide the thresholds or any library set the thresholds.
 The aanswer is pretty simple based on some statictics calculation, like mean,median,mode,variance,standard deviation etc.. that helps to set the thresholds for any algorithm.
 And we just see above the example of mean with and without outlier data.
 This kind of significant difference in mean(or other stat) pushed the thresholds in un appropriate range just because of few data, that's affecting miserably  by there presence in the data.

 **How to check whether my data contain any outlier or not**
 There are several way to check and aplly some filter on your dataset to find the outlier from your dataset.
 But after applying some technique, i found the best way and less complex is to take help of **boxplot**.
-From this way you will be able to visualize the outlier on your screen and also list down the outlier data
+From this way you will be able to visualize the outlier on your screen and also list down the outlier data.

 **After getting the outlier what should i do**
 There are several ways, depending upon your use cases.
 -  Get rid from the outlier by deleting it from the dataset
 -  Replace the outlier with some more relevant value, its not a good approach in my point of view, but it also work in some of the scenario.

-**Which language is ideal for detecting outlier** There are no hard and fast rule or language barier while detecting outlier.
+**Which language is ideal for detecting outlier**
+There are no hard and fast rule or language barier while detecting outlier.
 You can go with any language in some language you need to write the logic for detecting outlier in some language they provide some mazic library by which in couple of lines of code you can detect outlier and be a hero.
 Don't confuse me !!!
 Okay